garwin00/LectureNotes/ixd102-wk7-lecturenotes.md

 Illustrative approach, quite comic in some instances.
 Japanese woodblock?

-## Josef Muller-Brockmann
+## Josef Muller-Brockmann 1914 - 1996

 Illustrator who converted to Swiss aesthetic.

-Limited colour pallettes, consistant style.
+Limited colour palettes with a consistant style.

 Best known for theatre and music posters @ Zurich Town Hall.